Computer Vision on X-ray Data in Industrial Production and Security Applications: A Comprehensive Survey: Introduction

-As the need for automatic X-ray applications is growing in industrial production and security fields, several works have proposed different \ac{CV}-based techniques for processing the data.
-To get an overall understanding of the current state of the research, an extensive review of the published articles is needed.
-The previously published surveys on these topics are limited and they cover a specific application (e.g., security \cite{survey_security_DL_2022, survey_security_CV}, welding \cite{survey_welding}, additive manufacturing \cite{thompson2016amreview}), and/or just a limited type of \ac{CV} methods (e.g., \ac{DL} \cite{survey_security_DL_2022}) and/or are more focused on a specific dataset (e.g., \cite{mery2020computer}).
-A summary of the available surveys on this topic is presented in Table \ref{Surveys}.
 We provide an extensive review of recent \ac{CV} methods for X-ray image processing in industrial production and security applications.
 We aim to provide a full picture of both X-ray data and applications as well as \ac{CV} tasks and techniques to be useful for experts, as well as for readers with no previous experience on one or both of the sides.
 We also describe evaluation metrics and public datasets for the covered applications.
 In addition, we summarize the performance evaluation of many of the existing methods conducted on the public datasets for easier comparison of different techniques.
+We observed some common limitations, in particular in the experimental protocols applied on the reviewed works, which we bring up in our survey.
+Furthermore, we give recommendations for future research in computer vision-based X-ray analysis to remedy such problems.

 The remainder of the paper is organized as follows.
 An introduction to X-ray imaging and \ac{CV} tasks is provided in Section~\ref{sec:basics}.
 In Section~\ref{sec:fields}, we review works in the field of \ac{CV} for X-ray data, categorized into seven different research fields (additive manufacturing, casting, welding, security, electronic industry, material sciences, and others).
 Section~\ref{sec:cvtechniques} introduces different \ac{CV} methods applied on X-ray data divided into traditional and \ac{DL}-based methods.
 Section~\ref{sec:evaluation} discusses how to evaluate the proposed methods for different applications.
 Section~\ref{sec:datasets} introduces the publicly-available datasets.
 The performance comparison of the existing methods on public datasets is provided in Section~\ref{sec:comparison}.
 Finally, the paper is concluded in Section~\ref{sec:conclusion} and recommendations for future research are given.
+The paper outline and context are shown in an organization chart in Fig.~\ref{fig:outline}.
+The important abbreviations used throughout the paper are listed in Table~\ref{tab:abbreviations}.